U.S. stocks closed higher for a second session on Monday as Wall Street weighed moves by the Fed.

-U.S. stock index futures pointed to a tepid Wall Street open on Tuesday, as caution set in ahead of Friday's non-farm payrolls jobs report.
+U.S. stock index futures pointed to a higher open on Wall Street on Friday, after the all-important non-farm payrolls report for November.

-U.S. stock index futures pointed to a flat-to-lower open on Monday, ahead of a bumper week of data culminating in Friday's non-farm payrolls.
+U.S. stock index futures pointed to a flat-to-higher open on Monday, with risk sentiment getting a second wind from strong China data after Friday's jobs number.

 Asian equity markets kicked off the week mostly higher on Monday following strong data from the U.S. and China.

 Gold settled lower on Thursday as investor sentiment was dogged by persistent speculation about the future of U.S. monetary stimulus.

 The dollar rose against the yen and the euro on Wednesday.